BinaryDigitCodes/binaryhugo/content/now/index.md

 type: "page"
 ---

-This is a [now](https://nownownow.com/about) and what I'm focused on at this point in my life.
+### A /now page is a great way to share what’s going on in your life [now](https://nownownow.com/about).

 I love to be creative in my personal time (code, art, photography), support open source, and love all things technical, so right now everything intersects well.

-## Feeling
+## Doing

-A lovely human named [Keenan](https://mstdn.games/@keenan) on Mastodon posted the question "What is currently giving meaning to your life?”

-I responded as quickly as I could with no hesitation: “Rediscovering things that bring me joy, such a photography, music, light coding/making things pretty.
-I need more beauty in my life so I want to create it”.
+- Rediscovering things that bring me joy, such a photography, music, light coding/making things pretty.
+I need more beauty in my life so I want to create it.

-## Working
-- At a digital media publisher where I work with editorial staff and work with a developer team to keep our websites afloat.

 ## Playing